fedimint/fedimint.org/docs/FAQs/Backups.md

 Yes.
 Building on the recovery process above, it is feasible to securely store one’s will with the Fedimint federation such that it can only be revealed upon your passing.

-Even without this, it is possible for suitably appointed executors to a Will to provide sufficient evidence to enable the guardians to release the late users tokens to them.
+Even without this, it is possible for suitably appointed executors to a Will to provide sufficient evidence to enable the guardians to release the late users eCash notes to them.

 This process would likely differ in implementation between federations.